RNE: plug-and-play diffusion inference-time control and energy-based training: Methods

 \subsection{RNE for Inference-time Control}

-RNE also provides a flexible approach for inference-time control.
-Specifically, given a pretrained diffusion model which samples from distribution $p_0$ (or two pretrained diffusion models for $p_0^{(1)}$ and $p_0^{(2)}$), we may want to generate samples from a new target $q_0$ during inference-time without re-training the model(s).
-This includes, but is not limited to: \begin{itemize}[leftmargin=*] \item \textbf{annealing:} $q_0 \propto p_0^\beta$; \ \ \ \textbullet \ \textbf{reward-tilting:} $q_0 \propto p_0 \exp(r)$ with a reward / constraint $r$; \item \textbf{classifier-free guidance ($\alpha=1-\beta$) or product ($\alpha=\beta$):} $q_0 \propto (p_0^{(1)})^{\alpha} (p_0^{(2)})^\beta$. \end{itemize} One naive approach to generate samples from $q_0$ is importance sampling (IS).
-Specifically, we can estimate the density $p_0$ of generated samples from the pretrained diffusion model with density estimator \Cref{eq:rn_de}, and then calculate the importance weight as $q_0 / p_0$.
+RNE provides a flexible and plug-and-play approach for calculating the weight of Sequential Monte Carlo (SMC) for inference-time control.
+Given a pretrained diffusion model which samples from distribution $p_0$ (or two pretrained diffusion models for $p_0^{(1)}$ and $p_0^{(2)}$), we may want to generate samples from a new target $q_0$ without retraining the model(s).
+This includes, but not limited to:\textbf{ (1) annealing:} $q_0 \propto p_0^\beta$; \textbf{(2) reward-tilting/posterior sampling:} $q_0 \propto p_0 \exp(r)$ with a reward/likelihood $r$; and \textbf{ (3) classifier-free guidance ($\alpha=1-\beta$) or model product ($\alpha=\beta$):} $q_0 \propto (p_0^{(1)})^{\alpha} (p_0^{(2)})^\beta$.

+One naive approach to generate samples from $q_0$ is importance sampling (IS).
+Specifically, we can estimate the density $p_0$ of generated samples from the pretrained diffusion model, and then calculate the importance weight as $q_0 / p_0$.
 However, when $p_0$ and $q_0$ differ significantly, the importance weight will have a large variance, rendering this approach infeasible in practice.
-Therefore, we consider modifying the sampling process so that it will produce samples that are closer to our desired target, and applying SMC along the generation process to further debias.
-In the following, we first describe the SMC applied to our cases, and then we introduce RNE to calculate the importance weights, which we dub as Radon-Nikodym Corrector (RNC).
+Therefore, we consider applying importance resampling along the sampling process, essentially forming the Sequential Monte Carlo (SMC) algorithm.
+In the following, we first describe SMC, and then introduce RNE to calculate the importance weights, which we refer to as the Radon-Nikodym Corrector (RNC).